 - Slice rhubarb and place in medium bowl.
 Add sugar and gelatin, stirring gently to thoroughly coat rhubarb slices.
 Set aside

 - In mixer bowl, mix all crust/topping ingredients, except pecans.
 Coarsely chop pecans and add to mixture.
 Continue mixing until butter is fully incorporated and the texture starts to become pebbly.

 - Set aside one cup of flour mixture for topping.
 Press the remaining mixture into the bottom of the prepared 9x13 pan.
 Place in preheated oven for 8-10 minutes.
 Remove and set aside to cool slightly when done.

 - Meantime, place softened cream cheese in mixer bowl and beat until light and fluffy.
-Add eggs and vanilla and mix thoroughly.
+Add sugar, eggs and vanilla and mix thoroughly.